omnipresense/OPS241A_RasPiLCD/README.md

 to a Raspberry Pi.)

 The OmniPreSense radar sensor reports velocity data to any computer attached to its on-board USB port.
-(It uses USB CDC mode)
+(It uses USB CDC mode, and communicates via the pyserial library.)
+Refer to [pyserial documentation](https://pythonhosted.org/pyserial/pyserial.html#installation) for more help.

 The program does a bit of configuration and then data massaging to blit it out to the display.
+It uses pygame to render the readings.
+Please ensure pygame is installed on the platform.
+Refer to this [Getting Started](https://www.pygame.org/wiki/GettingStarted) page if you want to learn more about pygame.

 ### Installation and configuration